Progarchives, the progressive rock ultimate discography

 4 stars Review Nš 198

-The line up on both albums is the same.
+The lineup on both albums is the same.
 So, we have Derek Shulman, Ray Schulman, Gary Green, Kerry Minnear and John Weathers.

-"Free Hand": Strongly influenced by the music of the Renaissance and middle Ages, it became as one of the most popular and accessible studio musical releases made by the band.
+"Free Hand": Strongly influenced by the music of the Renaissance and Middle Ages, it became one of the most popular and accessible studio musical releases made by the band.
 The lyrics on the album reflect the lost love and the damaged relationships between people.
-With "Free Hand", Gentle Giant produced one of the most creative and complex recording releases in all the progressive rock music history.
-However and despite all the complexity of their musical arrangements, their music is very accessible and melodic, and their vocal approach was really very revolutionary for those times.
+With "Free Hand", Gentle Giant produced one of the most creative and complex recording releases in all of progressive rock music history.
+However, despite all the complexity of their musical arrangements, their music is very accessible and melodic, and their vocal approach was really very revolutionary for those times.
 "Free Hand" is a unique and unpretentious progressive rock album that couldn't have been delivered by any other band besides Gentle Giant.
 "Free Hand" is also one of my favourite Gentle Giant's albums and is one of my favourite progressive rock albums too.
 "Free Hand" is the last masterpiece created by the band and it's also, in my humble opinion, one of the most accessible of all Gentle Giant's albums.
-The combination of superb musicianship, dry wit, and creative compositions make of "Free Hand" an essential piece of music and an historical recording.
-This album proved that the band could write all type of songs, which they could be good, creative, complex and that, at the same time, they could be accessible and melodic too.
+The combination of superb musicianship, dry wit, and creative compositions make "Free Hand" an essential piece of music and an historical recording.
+This album proved that the band could write all types of songs, which they could be good, creative, complex and that, at the same time, they could be accessible and melodic too.
 This is an album with great instrumental works, advanced vocal numbers, great ballads, excellent acoustic and electric parts and an exceptional structural work all over the songs.

-"Interview": Some regards it as Gentle Giant's last great studio album, while others claim that it was the band's first album in their downward spiral toward the late of the 70's.
-It's definitely weaker than "Free Hand" is, but the first class progressive rock, in the typical Gentle Giant's vein, can still be found on here.
+"Interview": Some regard it as Gentle Giant's last great studio album, while others claim that it was the band's first album in their downward spiral toward the late of the 70's.
+It's definitely weaker than "Free Hand" is, but the first class prog rock, in the typical Gentle Giant's vein, can still be found here.
 It's a conceptual album centring on a fictitious radio interview based upon the music business.
-Some tracks integrate brief interview sections made in studio, and even the title song has lyrics based on questions and answers between the band and the music press.
+Some tracks integrate brief interview sections made in the studio, and even the title song has lyrics based on questions and answers between the band and the music press.
 Musically, of all Gentle Giant's albums, the sound of it is the most similar to their preceding album, "Free Hand", released in the year before, in 1975.
-However, this follow work isn't as good and strong as their entire previous are.
+However, this following work isn't as good and strong as their entire previous work.
 It's usually considered the last greatest work recorded by the group, and as I said before, that is my opinion too.
 Some consider "Interview" as a minor work in the band's career.
 I can't agree with that point of view.
-It's true that this album isn't as good as most of their previous albums are, however and despite be a little more experimental than "Free Hand" is, "Interview" has all the ingredients of their music and still contains also some of their most aggressive and electrified music, composed by them.
-The only true problem with this album is that it's perhaps less commercial and less balanced than "Free Hand" is.
+It's true that this album isn't as good as most of their previous albums are, however and despite being a little more experimental than "Free Hand" is, "Interview" has all the ingredients of their music and still contains also some of their most aggressive and electrified music, composed by them.
+The only problem with this album is that it's perhaps less commercial and less balanced than "Free Hand" is.

 Conclusion: If you have the two studio albums of the two individual works, you don't need to buy this compilation because it has nothing new to offer, like bonus tracks.
-Unless, you have like me the two individual records on two vinyl versions, and in this case, this CD is a good complement for you because it's cheap.
-However, if you don't have these two albums yet, you need urgently to leave your home to buy them.
+Unless, like me, you have the two individual records on two vinyl versions, and in this case, this CD is a good complement for you because it's cheap.
+However, if you don't have these two albums yet, you urgently need to leave your home to buy them.
 Both are two great albums of the band.
 "Free Hand" is the last masterpiece created by the band and is one of the most accessible of all Gentle Giant's albums.
-It combines a superb musicianship, dry wit, and creative compositions making of it an essential piece and an historical recording.
+It combines a superb musicianship, dry wit, and creative compositions making it an essential piece and an historical recording.
 "Interview" is their last great work and has all the ingredients of Gentle Giant's music and contains also some of the most aggressive, experimental and electrified music ever composed by them or even by any other progressive band.

 Prog is my Ferrari.
 Jem Godfrey (Frost*)